 - Any bandages worn post-operatively should be comfortable and not too tight.
 Adjust as necessary.

 - Use cold compresses 20 min on and off during waking hours.
-Use a facecloth soaked in ice water and drape over face.
 Never place ice directly on skin.

 - Maintain a regular fluid intake during the day.
 Gatorade is a good option.
 Restrict fluids after supper; increased fluid intake will increase swelling.

 - Rest is important to minimize pain, nausea and swelling.